-These Rules Adopted and Effective January 16, 1956
+These Rules Adopted and Effective January 16, 1956 and amended October 10, 1960.

 INSTRUCTIONS TO APPLICANTS

 Forms for declaration to study law, for admission to the Bar, for character certificates and other forms, and information will be forwarded by addressing request to H. P. Steinle, Secretary of the Board of Law Examiners, Capital Station, Austin, Texas.